 Experience Duckling Day: Located in the Boston Public Garden is the Make Way for Ducklings Statue based on Robert McCloskey’s popular children’s book.
 Traditionally each year on Mother’s Day is considered Duckling Day in the Boston Public Garden.
 This is a great activity to enjoy with your children.
 The Duckling Day Parade is a fun procession for children to trace the steps of the ducks within the Garden.
 Children are encouraged to dress up like ducks for this fun event.
 Reservations are required and it costs $35 per family to take part in the parade.
 Of course watching the parade is free.
-For 2021, the event is being held virtually.
+For 202

 See the Lilacs at Arnold Arboretum: Speaking of Mother’s Day events, this is also Lilac Sunday at the Arnold Arboretum.
 Celebrated since 1908, Lilac Sunday features guided tours of the collection of over 400 lilac plants and it’s the one day each year that you are allowed to have picnics in the Arboretum.
 What a great way to celebrate mother’s day!
-In 2021, the event is cancelled, but you can still head to the Arboretum between late April and mid to late May to experience these beautiful Lilacs.
+If you can’t make the event on Mother’s day,you can still head to the Arboretum between late April and mid to late May to experience these beautiful Lilacs.
 There is even a self-guided tour that you can take.
 The Arnold Arboretum is part of the Emerald Necklace which is an 1,100 acre park system and makes for a wonderful place to enjoy a spring walk.

 Enjoy the Charles River Esplanade: One of the top places to enjoy a nice spring day is the Charles River Esplanade.
 The Charles River Esplanade is most well known for the Hatch Shell where the Boston Pops perform each year on the 4th of July.
 Spring is an extremely popular time to enjoy this outdoor paradise.
 You can enjoy active spring activities like sailing, kayaking, biking, running and walking.
 It’s also another great place sit and have a picnic and you can walk over to the Cambridge side of the river for a beautiful view of the Boston skyline.
 When the trees are in full bloom, the esplanade is just gorgeous!